senner007/jumbleScramblePluginPointer/readme.txt

 + Multiple instances of jumbleScramble on the same page
 + reLayout method is added to allow repositioning and updates to position data in object instances.
 Can be fired after window resize event(which is also fired on orientation change on mobile devices)
 + No longer uses jquery plugin structure.
 Instantiate object using new keyword.
 Ex var myList = new JumbleScramble(divElem, options)
++ Examples of add and remove method calls
++ option to fire layoutComplete after all instances have been initialized

 Fixed:
 + allow dragging and dropping over other instances - Fixed
 + double cliking elements throws errors - Fixed
++ do not run init on object instantiation (run after as obj.init())- Fixed